SIL Flock 452 - Wairaki Romneys

 - Low costs as in no drenching, no dagging, no assistance at lambing and recently breeding for FE tolerance.

-- Maximising output of quality meat and wool - Focus is still on production and performance including quality within a low cost, challenging environment.
+- Maximising output of quality meat and wool - Our focus is still on production and performance including quality within a low cost system and challenging environment.

-We have been selecting rams and ewes to retain based on structural soundness, good constitution and records.
-The records we have been using are the dual purpose production (DPP) index + WormFEC (DPF) produced by Sheep Improvement Limited (National Sheep Database).
+We have been selecting rams and ewes to retain based on structural soundness, good constitution and genetic merit.
+The genetic indexes we have been using are the New Zealand Maternal Worth index (NZMW) + WormFEC (DPF) + Meat (DPM) + Dags (DPD) produced from the weekly NZ Genetic Evaluation from Sheep Improvement Limited (SIL).
 Since 2014 we have started using the facial eczema tolerance index (DPX) in our selection decisions.
-All reports now are generated from the National Genomic Evaluation (NGE) which combines data from over 150 flocks that have been DNA testing.
-Traits recorded are: pregnancy scan, number of lambs born, survival (derived from pregnancy scan and lambs reared), weaning weight, live weight at 6 months, meat scanning (A, B & C measurements) in the ram lambs, CT meat scanning a percentage of ram lambs, faecal egg counts in the ram lambs, dag score, fleece weight at 12 months, GGT levels (FE tolerance), mating weights and condition score of ewes.
+Since 2021 we have started using the methane breeding value (PACCH4) also in our selection decisions.
+Traits recorded are: pregnancy scan and number of lambs born (in both mixed aged ewes and hoggets), survival (derived from pregnancy scan and lambs reared), weaning weight, live weight at 6 months, meat scanning (A, B & C measurements) in the ram lambs, CT meat scanning a percentage of ram lambs, faecal egg counts in the ram lambs, dag score, fleece weight at 12 months, GGT levels (FE tolerance), mating weights, condition score of ewes and methane production.

 Since 2012 we have been lambing the stud Romneys on the hill and determining the parentage of the lambs through DNA.
-Tissue samples are taken from lambs at tailing time and their DNA is matched to their sire and dam through the Shepherd Plus gene test.
-The accuracy is extremely good with last years lambing getting a perfect match on 99.5% of the lambs tailed.
+Tissue samples are taken from lambs at tailing time and their DNA is matched to their sire and dam through the genomic parentage test.
+The accuracy is extremely good with each year's lambing getting a perfect match on 99.5% plus of the lambs tailed.
 The benefits of this is that we can lamb the ewes unassisted – reflecting what is happening on most farms in New Zealand and we get accurate parentage results which improves the accuracy of data on those animals.

 Genetic trends show the amount of genetic gain in cents over time for a particular trait or index.
 The steepness of the graph indicates the rate of genetic gain - the steeper it is the faster the rate of gain.
-These genetic trends are based on the new SIL genetic evaluation of all flocks on SIL (1135).
+These genetic trends are based on the 2 July 2021 SIL genetic evaluation of all flocks on SIL (1335).
 The green line is the industry average.
 The dotted line is Nithdale (flock 2629).

 To view Nithdale Romneys’ genetic trends click on the index or trait below: